cosmo-gb/Knowledge/general_knowledge.md

     3. multiply each hidden state by the softmaxed score
     4. sum up the weighted vectors

+Now let's bring altogether:
+1. The attention decoder RNN takes in the embedding of the <END> token and an initial decoder hidden state.
+2. The RNN processes its inputs, producing an output and a *new hidden state* vector.
+The output is discarded.
+3. Attention step: we use the encoder hidden states and the new hidden state vector to calculate a context vector for this time step.
+4. We concatenate the new hidden state and the context vector into one vector.
+5. We pass this vector through a feedforward neural network (one trained jointly with the model)
+6. The output of the feedfoward neural networks indicates the output word of this time step.
+7. Repeat for the next time steps

+In fact I am not sure what you should use instead of the <END> token at the next time step?
+The output vector of the encoder RNN for the second time step? first time step? the token f the input sequence directly?

 look at the papers:

 https://proceedings.neurips.cc/paper_files/paper/2014/file/a14ac55a4f27472c5d894ec1c3c743d2-Paper.pdf